The Growing Dark Web Marketplaces

 Let’s review some of the most notable dark web trends of which any business owner should be aware.

-A large quantity of scans and images collected on the dark web comes from ransomware attacks.
+- Images of Valuable Information: a large quantity of scans and images collected on the dark web comes from ransomware attacks.
 This can be anything from medical images and tax information to driver’s licences and social security numbers.
 The widespread presence of this sensitive information can result in identity theft and sale in dark web communities.
 Due to the popularity of ransomware data, hackers are extracting images from both ransomware collections and botnet log files and posting them in hopes to increase their credibility and prestige.

-marketing lead databases have been on the dark web for a while, but the overall volume has skyrocketed in recent years.
+- Marketing Lead Databases: marketing lead databases have been on the dark web for a while, but the overall volume has skyrocketed in recent years.
 This data ends up on the dark web when the data is either legally purchased and published or when cybercriminals find publicly open data on social media, in business directories that display company information openly on the web and they scrap the data and repost it.
 Whilst the public data has low fidelity, it does leave large amounts of people vulnerable to phishing scams, corporate fraud and social engineering.

-Not only are cybercriminal syndicates posting the data if a target fails to pay the ransom, they are also making it possible to easily search the data for employee and customer emails to see if that data is included in the data they stole.
+- Searchable Ransomware: not only are cybercriminal syndicates posting the data if a target fails to pay the ransom, they are also making it possible to easily search the data for employee and customer emails to see if that data is included in the data they stole.
 These groups hope that the promise of more people discovering that their data has been compromised is enough to worry companies about their reputational damage and increase the likelihood of them paying.
 It is expected that this method will take hold and become a standard practice if there is an increase in ransomware pay-out success.
 Because of this threat, it becomes even more critical for businesses and governments to do their part in preventing ransomware attacks.

-Hacking tutorials have always been present on dark web communities.
+- Hacking Tutorials: hacking tutorials have always been present on dark web communities.
 However, over the past 12 months, they have improved in quality and content.
 Telegram channels dedicated to hacking tutorials and tips have increased as well as the popularity of tutorial sections on forums.
 This trend is particularly concerning as hacking used to be a very specialised skill particular to certain groups, individuals, and networks.
 Teaching others how to execute these attacks will only impact the prevalence.

-Large data breaches have always circulated around different groups to some extent.
+- Reposting Older Data: large data breaches have always circulated around different groups to some extent.
 However, a concerning new trend involves reposting older breaches such as Adobe and Xanga now appearing in new forums as a way to gain new members.

-Something that has stayed constant on the dark web is that trends follow what is happening in the world.
+- Political Division: something that has stayed constant on the dark web is that trends follow what is happening in the world.
 From sporting events and elections to major world conflicts, the veracity and intensity of political divisions has increased.
 With the ongoing conflict in Eastern Europe, hacking groups and individuals instantly took sides.
 Groups such as Anonymous, IT army of Ukraine, and Balarusian Cyber Partisans are supporting Ukraine while others such as Killnet, Digital Cobra Gang and SandWorm are backing Russia.
 This has resulted in a divided dark web and a series of cyberwars launched by “Cyber Patriots” causing disruption to businesses, governmental activities and civilian lives.

 Keep Your Data Off the Dark Web